 “Inclusivity is a creative as well as a human act” – Pierpaolo Piccioli, Valentino Creative Director

 This seems counterintuitive to me as humans are the regents of art, not its servants.
-And so it is refreshing and affirming to see Piccioli celebrate humanity by naming each look after the men and women who worked on each piece in the Valentino atelier.
+And so it is refreshing and affirming to see Piccioli celebrate humanity by naming each look after the men and women who painstakingly worked on each piece in the Valentino atelier.
 The name of Look 66, for instance, is: “Sabina, Caterina, Tiziana, Federica P” after its creators (see video below).

-Piccioli emphasizes that the human was his starting point–the human wearing the garment, the human who made the garment.
+Piccioli emphasizes that the human was his starting point–the human wearing the garment and the human who made the garment.
 “Your point is the one you see on the runway,” he said.
-He insists that the story he is telling has as many meanings as there are people in the audience.
+He insists that the story he is telling has as many points and meanings as there are people in the audience.
 “All different, all valid.”
 The essence of couture is its one-of-a-kind nature.
 What a resonant statement because aren’t we all, one-of-a-kind?
 And yet together we make a masterpiece.

 “For me, extravagance means the maximum effect of self-expression,” he explained.
 “Not showing off, being true to oneself.
 Every look in this show is an individual, but they make sense altogether, like embracing different cultures.” – Pierpaolo Piccioli

 Different cultures, different ages, and different races floated down the runway.
-With ageism being such a problem in the states, it is unbelievably refreshing to see Lauren Hutton (far left), an icon of 1970s Americana, modeling a parka and a simple shift tied at the waist.
+With ageism being such a problem in the West, it is unbelievably refreshing to see Lauren Hutton (far left), an icon of 1970s Americana, modeling a parka and a simple shift tied at the waist.
 Or Adut Akech (center), the former South-Sudanese refugee and model who is the new face of Valentino, closing the show enveloped in a massive cloud of purple organza.
 Radically different worlds, all united and celebrated by Piccioli.